 Whether you have high, low, or sloped ceilings changes the way the space needs to be lit.
 As a rule of thumb, however, a light in the center of a space should not hang lower than 7 feet above the floor.
 Over a table or counter, a hanging light should be hung so that there are 30-36″ between the bottom of the fixture and the surface of the table or counter.

 If your ceiling is sloped, keep in mind that not all light fixtures can be used on a sloped ceiling.
 Often a fixture will have a maximum slope that it can accommodate.
 A lighting designer can help you find the right fixture for the angle of your ceiling.

 The darker the colors in a room’s palette, the more light surfaces will absorb and the less light they will reflect back into the room.
 Rooms painted or wallpapered a dark color require more light than a white or light colored room.

 The difficulty of a task depends on its size and contrast and how much speed and accuracy are required.
 Most homes do not require very high levels of illumination, except for local lighting of critical tasks, such as hobbies and careful grooming.

 Note that the quality of the lighting has a greater impact than the quantity of light.
 For example, correctly-placed bathroom sconces with a shade that diffuses light evenly will be more effective than brighter sconces that are placed incorrectly or have a shade that causes shadows.

 Older eyes need more light to see well, especially for difficult or low-contrast tasks, and are more sensitive to glare.
 People over the age of 55 may need twice as much light as a 20 year old person, and needs increase from there.
 Lighting that distinguishes the surfaces of walls and floors (especially changes in level) makes a space much more comfortable and secure for older people.

-Request a consultation at our showroom to discuss your project with one of our designers.
+Request a consultation to discuss your project with one of our designers.